-- Feeling loneliness is more of a state of mind.
+- Feeling lonely is just a state of mind.
 A psychologically strong woman is not likely to face the same.
 Living with people or pets, keeping busy and engaging in social activities reduces chances of loneliness.

 - Remarriage or getting into a relationship should be a viable social option for widowed and divorced women.
-Irrespective of that the fact whether the woman decides to head to the altar again, opt for a live-in relationship or have a strings no attached relationship; it would be nice if she’s not pestered with questions or judged or misjudged based on her personal choices.
+Irrespective of that the fact whether the woman decides to head to the altar again, opt for a live-in relationship or have a no-strings-attached relationship; it would be nice if she’s not pestered with questions or judged or misjudged based on her personal choices.

 Need confidential and free online counselling for women?
 Connect with a counsellor on the AskSHEROES free online counselling chat helpline for women.